JohnoKing/v7init/README.md

 ## Building
 Just run 'make' to build v7init.
 To install it, run 'make install' as root.

-Run 'make clean' to clean the directory of object files, or 'make clobber' to remove compiled binaries in addition to object files.
+Run 'make clean' to clean the directory.

 ## Licensing
 This is under Caldera's License, which you can find in Caldera-license.pdf